discord-gophers/goapi-gen/README.md

 ## Making changes to code generation

-The code generator uses a tool to inline all the template definitions into code, so that we don't have to deal with the location of the template files.
-When you update any of the files under the `templates/` directory, you will need to regenerate the template inlines:

-    go generate ./pkg/codegen/templates

-All this command does is inline the files ending in `.tmpl` into the specified Go file.

-Afterwards you should run `go generate ./...`, and the templates will be updated accordingly.
+After updating any files under the `pkg/codegen/templates` directory, run `go generate ./...`, and the templates will be updated accordingly.

 Alternatively, you can provide custom templates to override built-in ones using the `-templates` flag specifying a path to a directory containing templates